 Last week, soon-to-retire Supt.
-Gerald Hill told Patch about his reasons for leaving District 34 and taking a new position in West Bloomfield, Mich.
+Gerald Hill told Patch about

 “In my situation, I’m able to take advantage of retiring from the system and moving to another state," Hill explained.

 When Patch first reported Hill’s acceptance of the superintendent position in West Bloomfield, .